Avoiding Loss of Quality

 Besides removing faults like spots, stains and tears, digital editing can be used to straighten an image, correct colour problems, and crop out unwanted features.

-When scanning a print photo into the computer, use the highest resolution you can -
+When scanning a print photo into the computer, use the highest resolution you can – 600dpi is a good figure to use.

 Not every print photo can be corrected, nor can all photos be made suitable for all uses.
 For instance, a very small print photo can’t be blown up beyond a certain point.
 Almost any photo can be made more usable, however, by digital image editing.